OpenFreeEnergy/cinnabar/docs/concepts/plotting.rst

 - **Both error (RMSE, MUE) and correlation** (:math:`R^{2}`, :math:`\rho`) statistics are shown by default, as absolute data are directional and correlation is meaningful.
 - **Error bars** are shown on to represent uncertainty in both calculated and experimental values.
 - **Statistics uncertainty estimates** are bootstrapped (1000 samples with replacement) to provide 95% confidence intervals.
-- **Mean centering** is applied by default to align the mean of calculated and experimental values, as the absolute scale is arbitrary.
+- **Mean centering** is applied by default to align the mean of calculated and experimental values.
+This is is needed when analyzing the outcomes of relaltive free energy simulations as the absolute scale is arbitrary.

 Pairwise (all-to-all) :math:`\Delta\Delta G` Plots
 --------------------------------------------------